mum0n/model_size/docs/size_structured_model_snowcrab.md

 ```

 Now that we have predicted probabilities $\theta_i$ for each individual observation, and each stratum, we generate and store samples of these post-stratification weights $\omega_i$ from the joint posteriors to carry them forward for further Bayesian analysis and synthesis.
-First, the intermediary quantity, the post-stratified weighting factor for density $\nu_{ai}$ is computed.
-We note that we must account for irregular numbers of sampling events (tows) within a given stratum, including missing samples due to incomplete surveys.

 ```{r post-stratification-weights}